nweidenh/startup/conflictTest.md

-this is for conflict testing
+this is for conflict testing... but does it work?